 It isn’t magic.
 As Lord highlighted in her presentation during our C3 conference, marketers need to shatter the illusion that companies grow fast by simply being in the right place at the right time.
 When you break down the success of high growth businesses, you won’t find some unreplicable model.
 What you’ll find is a pattern.
 A pattern of characteristics, goals, and most importantly, habits.

 Habit #1: High growth companies have a breakthrough value proposition.

 Of course, a great product is vital to a high-growth strategy.
 Without a great product, you don’t grow.

 But you have to go further.
 Can you build something around your product that is so incredible it turns customers into champions?

 A snapshot of the ClassPass homepage.

 Brainstorm your strengths: why do you and your colleagues wake up in the morning to go to work?
 What do you love about your company?
-Put that at the heart of your product and your marketing strategy, and build around it.
+Put that at the heart of your product and your high-growth strategy, and build around it.